symfony/symfony-docs/book/doctrine.rst

 .. note::

-    This task should only be really used during development.
+    This command should only be used during development.
 For a more robust method of systematically updating your production database, read about `migrations`_.